anyappletoday/anyappletoday.github.io/doc/redmatch/modding.md

 (Eventually this will change to a mod browser or something)

 The api_endpoints.json file is formatted like the following.
-To subscribe to an event, just add its name to the list and set the required data after it.
-Most events will just require an endpoint, where they will send information about the event to, and allow a response from the server.
+To subscribe to an event, just add its name to the list and set the endpoint after it.

 	{
 		"matchStarted": "http://localhost:3000/match-started",